project-gemmi/gemmi/docs/mol.rst

   <gemmi.Chain A with 121 res>
   >>> del model['A']  # deletes chain A

-As it was shown in the :ref:`MET to MSE example <met_mse_example>`, you can iterate over chains in the model.
+As shown in the :ref:`MET to MSE example <met_mse_example>`, you can iterate over chains in the model.
-You can also use function `all()` to iterate over all atoms in the model, getting objects of the :ref:`CRA <CRA>` class which holds three pointers -- chain, residue and atom.
-The function mutating MET to MSE could be alternatively implemented as:
+Additionally, you can use the `all()` function to iterate over all atoms in the model, receiving objects of the :ref:`CRA <CRA>` class, which holds three pointers: to the chain, residue and atom.
+A function to mutate MET to MSE could alternatively be implemented as follows:

 .. testcode::